 - to convene the Regional Conference and other gatherings within their jurisdiction;

 - to compile regular reports on the work in their region;

 - to develop regional programing relating to national and regional priorities;

-- to decide questions of jurisdiction between locals; and
+- to consider questions of jurisdiction between chartered locals; and

 - to assist in the formation of new locals within their jurisdiction.

 Bylaws, Article IV, Section 5.